-Lead: ♠ 2
+Lead: • 2

-After East Passes as dealer we open 1NT with a minimum hand for the action - 12 points (and a $4\cdot 4\cdot 3\cdot 2$ shape).
+After East Passes as dealer we open 1NT with a minimum hand for the action - 15 points (and a $4\cdot 4\cdot 3\cdot 2$ shape).

-Partner has a slightly awkward hand in response - a 6.3.3.2 hand and 12 points.
+Partner has a slightly awkward hand in response - a 6.3.3.2 hand and 9 points.

 North takes the not unreasonable view that the Clubs may well provide a useful source of tricks in No-trumps while 5♣ is a million miles away.
-Rather than raise conservatively to 2NT, partner goes the whole hog and bids game.

-(By the way, you can check out the superiority of No-trumps over Clubs; how would 5♣ have fared?
+(By the way, you can check this out - how would 5♣ have fared?
 Badly is the short answer).

-West leads the extstyle 2 - presumably the fourth-highest of his longest and strongest.
+West leads the $ext{-}2$ - presumably the fourth-highest of his longest and strongest.
 This suggests, by the way, that West started with exactly four Spades - a point that may be important later.